 slights: my new tiny poems from here not there (2020) is my latest collection of poems, all written since I moved to Olympia, a different style and form than I was writing in Pittsburgh, short lines, crisp images, sound-based.
 I add new poems as I write them.
-I recently (4/5/20) added a new unit of “shelter in place” tiny poems, which I’ll keep extending until all of this passes.
-The most recent update was 6/2/20, some additional “shelter in place poems,” and a couple of poems in a new section called “tiny poems grow the fuck up.”
+The most recent update was December 2020, some additional “shelter in place poems,” and a bunch of newer poems in the section called “tiny poems grow the fuck up.”
 (Under Poetry Books.)
 And here is a direct link:

 (all books available here for free in PDF form or at cost via Amazon.com)

 Original Music Album

 A new album (with songs I wrote in April 2020) called “Self-isolation: songs measured in COVID-19 time,” with a few COVID-19 anthems and several personal songs about being alone.
-(Songs: first item or http://paulkameen.bandcamp.com)
+(Songs: second item, or http://paulkameen.bandcamp.com)

 Neighborhood walks in Olympia slideshows